 - The value for the rule that met the threshold condition.

-- Open the main menu, then click Stack Management > Rules and Connectors.
+- Open the main menu, then click Stack Management > Rules.

-Click Index, and set Indices to query to kibana_sample_data_logs.
+Select an index.
+Click Index, and set Indices to query to

 To detect the number of bytes served during the time window, click When and select